-The newest way to school lighting is to move the teaching and the kids out.
-Excellent experiences, especially from England and Sweden have been received.
-If the outdoor learning is not one day possible because of the bad weather, education traditionally takes place inside the classroom.
-However, ensure that the lighting inside is similar to the outside, that is daylight simulating light, 5500 K with high colour rendering index, over 90.
+The newest way to school lighting is to move the teaching and the kids outdoors.
+Excellent experiences, especially from England and Sweden, have been made.
+If the outdoor learning is not possible one day because of the bad weather, education traditionally takes place inside the classroom.
+However, ensure that the lighting inside is similar to the outside one, that is daylight simulating light, 5,500 K with high colour rendering index, over 90.

 The school’s main goal is to get the pupils to learn.
 So the Human Centric Lighting is very important in schools.
 However, most of the schools are illuminated by a traditional, warm, tired light (mostly 3000-4000 K).

-It is known that the full spectrum of sunlight increases the read speed of up to 20%, and reduces eye fatigue.
+It has been known that the full spectrum of sunlight increases the reading speed by up to 20%, and reduces eye fatigue.
 So daylight is the best option for schools.

-According the newest studies the daily outdoor activities may reduce the need for children’s short-sightedness and eyewear.
-This article was the Journal of the American Medical Association (JAMA).
+According to the most recent studies, the daily outdoor activities may reduce the need for children’s short-sightedness eyewear.
+This article was provided by the Journal of the American Medical Association (JAMA).

 The following is an extensive article, click the link:

-Good lighting design meets always the customer’s individual needs.
+Good lighting design always meets the customer’s individual needs.
 My role is to provide the best solutions.
-With over 30 years of experience, there are thousands of satisfied customers.
+With over 30 years of experience, I served thousands of satisfied customers.

-Most of my clients have decided to choose a natural daylight for interior lighting.
-If you have a lighting project for work place or home, I like to help you to get a modern, Human-Centric LED lighting.
+Most of my clients choose a natural daylight for the interior lighting.
+If you have a lighting project for your work place or home, I would like to help you to get a modern, Human-Centric LED lighting.

-Spectrum is the most important thing to decide the light quality.
-I prefer 5500 K continuous daylight spectrum, however in the evening you could choose warmer light in order to sleep better.
+Spectrum is the most important thing to decide on the light quality.
+I prefer a 5,500 K continuous daylight spectrum, however, in the evening you could choose warmer light in order to sleep better.

-To promote the safety for the working environment lighting and ergonomics.
+To promote the safety of the working environment lighting and ergonomics.

 Ilkka Pekanheimo, an independent lighting designer